PecanProject/sipnet/CONTRIBUTING.md

 ## Compiling

-SIPNET uses `make` build the model and documentation.
+SIPNET uses `make` to build the model and documentation.
 There are also miscellaneous targets for running analysis workflows:

 ```sh
 # build SIPNET executable